mhmdahmedfathi/Tasks_NTI/Task2/README.md

 ## About

-This is a task for testing argsument of function in javascript and deal with the console. the structure of the code is:
+This is a task for testing arguments using nodejs and deal with the console interface. the structure of the code is:

 -  index.js is the main file that will run the programm and contains yargs module.